srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🪛 Bug Fixes

-- Fixed threading issue that caused a black screen when drawing light with same color than background color
+- Fixed black screen issue occuring in certain situations when using light

 ### 🧽 Cleanup & refactoring